Crossed laser phase plates for transmission electron microscopy: Discussion

 In this paper, we have so far assumed that the two laser beams are perfectly co-planar with the diffraction plane and that their relative phase $\Omega$ (see Supplementary Note \ref{Sec:AppendixDerivation}) is tightly controlled.
-In this important respect, operation of the XLPP using horizontally-polarized laser beams simplifies the design considerably.
+In this important respect, choosing to operate the XLPP using horizontally-polarized laser beams simplifies these design constraints considerably.
 Because the horizontally- (and therefore orthogonally-) polarized beams will not interfere, they need not be exactly overlapped along the optical axis, nor have $\Omega$ stabilized.
-In fact, horizontal displacement of one (or both) of the laser beams by as much as their Rayleigh range, or vertical displacement by tens of microns (comparable to the Rayleigh range of the unscattered electron beam) has only a modest effect on the phase pattern imparted by the LPP, so mechanical alignment tolerances are relaxed compared to the interfering case.
-A further advantage is that the horizontally-polarized optical field produces a \SI{90}{\degree} peak phase shift of the electron beam using $\unsim\SI{20}{\percent}$ less circulating laser power (for an accelerating voltage of \SI{300}{\kilo \volt}) than if the lasers are polarized vertically or at the RRA.
+In fact, horizontal displacement of one (or both) of the laser beams by as much as their Rayleigh range, or vertical displacement by $\unsim$\SI{100}{\micro\meter} (comparable to the Rayleigh range of the unscattered electron beam) has only a modest effect on the phase pattern imparted by the LPP, so mechanical alignment tolerances are relaxed compared to the interfering case.
+This is already observed with the prototype presented here (Figure \ref{Fig:Experiment}b).
+A further advantage is that the horizontally-polarized optical field produces a $\frac{\pi}{2}$ \si{\radian} peak phase shift of the electron beam using $\unsim\SI{20}{\percent}$ less circulating laser power (for an accelerating voltage of \SI{300}{\kilo \volt}) than if the lasers are polarized vertically or at the RRA.
 There are, however, benefits to non-horizontal polarization (see Supplementary Note \ref{Sec:AppendixPolarization}) which may be considered sufficient to undertake the more challenging construction of an XLPP with overlapped and interfering beams in the future.

+In summary, in this paper we have shown that, by splitting the laser power between two cavities, the XLPP reduces ghost image intensity and relaxes optomechanical design constraints relative to the SLPP.
+We have shown how this configuration can be harnessed for further improvements in imaging properties and presented an experimental prototype in a modern microscope.
 In addition to advancing the capabilities of phase-contrast cryo-EM as characterized in this paper, development of the XLPP will broaden the parameter space of phase plates available to electron microscopy, enabling advanced imaging schemes as well as providing a wider range of tools to the research community for coherent electron beam manipulation \cite{Danev2001, Gamm2010, Ophus2016, Petrov2022, Axelrod2024}.